INDIGO-Initiative/indigo-standard/docs/index.rst

 Background
 ==========

-This work is part of a new International Network for Data on Impact and Government Outcomes (INDIGO), supported by the University of Oxford's `Government Outcomes Lab (GO Lab) <https://golab.bsg.ox.ac.uk/>`_ See `here for a general introduction to INDIGO <https://golab.bsg.ox.ac.uk/toolkit/INDIGO-Intro2020/>`
+This work is part of a new International Network for Data on Impact and Government Outcomes (INDIGO), supported by the University of Oxford's `Government Outcomes Lab (GO Lab) <https://golab.bsg.ox.ac.uk/>`_ See here for a general introduction to INDIGO: <https://golab.bsg.ox.ac.uk/toolkit/INDIGO-Intro2020/>

 In early 2020, `Open Data Services Co-operative <https://opendataservices.coop/>`_. and the GO Lab collaborated on two initiatives: updating an Impact Bond Database and prototyping the collection of data on returns and non-financial technical assistance in the social investment sector.